Diplomacy of the American Civil War: Santiago Vidaurri

 The Confederate envoy to Monterrey, José Agustín Quintero, was more successful.
-Quintero met the "Lord of the North", Santiago Vidaurri, who controlled the states of Nuevo León, Coahuila, and Tamaulipas.
-Though a liberal supporter in the Reform War, Vidaurri resisted Juárez's attempts to take control of the Rio Grande border, whose customs houses, particularly in Heroica Matamoros became very profitable after the Union blockaded the Southern ports and Mexico became the first source of foreign goods for the Confederacy.
-These included arms, ammunition, gunpowder, metals, coffee, and sugar, which were exchanged for cotton.
+Quintero met with the "Lord of the North", Santiago Vidaurri, who controlled the states of Nuevo León, Coahuila, and Tamaulipas.
+Though a liberal supporter in the Reform War, Vidaurri resisted Juárez's attempts to take control of the custom houses in Heroica Matamoros and other Rio Grande border towns, which had become very profitable after the Union blockaded the Southern ports and Mexico turned into the first source of foreign goods for the Confederacy.
+These included weapons, ammunition, gunpowder, metals, coffee, and sugar, which were exchanged for cotton.
 In August 1861 Vidaurri suggested to secede his territory and join the Confederacy, but Davis rejected the proposal for fear that this would alienate the European powers.
-Afterward Vidaurri kept the trade of lead, niter, and sulfur necessary to make ammunition, but refused to sell his stock of weapons in case he needed it against the federal government.
+Afterward Vidaurri kept the trade of lead, niter, and sulfur necessary to make ammunition, but refused to sell his stock of weapons in case of need to fight the Mexican government.

 In June 1862, U. S. ambassador Thomas Corwin pressured Juárez to ban all trade of the northern Mexican states "with the Confederate States, under whatever circumstances".
-Vidaurri ignored the order, but in 1864 Juárez entered Monterrey and made him flee to Texas.
-However, only a few months later the French occupied Nuevo León and forced Juárez to flee to Chihuahua, restoring trade with the Confederacy in the process.
+Vidaurri ignored this order, but in 1864 Juárez entered Monterrey and Vidaurri fled to Texas.
+However, only a few months later the French army occupied Nuevo León and forced Juárez to flee to Chihuahua, restoring Mexican trade with the Confederacy in the process.